Ecstasy Detox – What to Expect?

 First a word about what detoxing really means.
-The dictionary definition describes it as “a process or period of time in which one abstains from or rids the body of toxic or unhealthy substances”.
-So basically we have gotten out bodies used to a certain product and now, for whatever reason we have chosen to stop providing our body with this substance.
-As many of us know, trying to change something we’re used to isn’t always easy.
-Whether it’s cutting out sugar from our diets or trying to quit smoking, it is difficult, and our body often does not want to give up the substance without a fight.
+Detoxification is a process which is carried out over a period of time in which one abstains use from and ridding the body of toxic or unhealthy substances.
+This means stopping ingesting the substance which it was supplied with often and isn’t always easy.
+Whether it’s cutting out sugar from diets or trying to quit smoking, breaking an addiction is difficult, and the body often does not want to give up the substance without a fight.
 This is where withdrawal and side effects come into play.

-Although there is no scientific evidence that people can become addicted to ecstasy, we do know that users can become psychologically dependent on it and, with recurring use, tolerant to it.
-Those are two excellent reasons to begin thinking about an ecstasy detox.
+Although there is no are no scientific studies showing that people can become physiologically addicted to ecstasy, users can become psychologically dependent on it and, with recurring use develop an increased tolerance to it.
+Those are two solid reasons to begin thinking about an ecstasy detox.

-Another reason is the likelihood that you may not actually be taking pure MDMA (the scientific term for ecstasy).
-The drug can be administered in many forms including pills and capsules, although it can also be snorted or consumed in liquid form.
-The risk of taking pills, capsules or powder presented as pure ecstasy is that they can contain other drugs such as cocaine, ketamine or methamphetamine, just to name a few.
-Being unaware of what you’re taking is not only dangerous but can also be life threatening especially if MDMA were mixed with alcohol.
+Another reason is the likelihood that one may not actually be taking pure MDMA (the scientific term for ecstasy).
+The drug can be administered in many forms including pills and capsules, although it can also be snorted or consumed in liquid form, it is often cut with amphetamines and caffeine and other fillers.

-In the end it is a personal decision to detox, and the reasons and motivations behind it need to be your own.
-Because those reasons will motivate you to keep going through the hard times of withdrawal.
+In the end it is a personal decision to detox, and the reasons and motivations behind it need to be owned by the user.
+Because those reasons will motivate to keep going through the hard times of withdrawal.